dribnet/purvs/README.md

 README for part3.

 This is the training step.
+Part 3 update.